Win, Place, Show Betting Explained

 Is win, place, and show a good bet?

 Yes, it is, although it pays lower than other bet types.
-It’s great for beginners and for punters that like betting with a strategy instead of going with a hunch.
+It’s great for beginners and punters who like betting with a strategy instead of hunching.

 What is a win, place, and show in horse racing?

-Win, place, and show betting is one of the simplest bet types in horse racing.
+Win, place, and show betting is one of the most straightforward bet types in horse racing.
 It allows you to pick the winning horse or others that end up second or third.
 You can either bet on each one separately or go Across the Board and wager on them all.

 How much is a $2 win, place, and show bet?